 The time of surface retarder removal will vary with each job, depending on the concrete mix design and environmental conditions.
 Generally, the window is anywhere from 12 to 24 hours after application.

 Test a small area to determine if the depth of retarded mortar is at the desired level.
 If the depth is greater than desired or the aggregates begin to come loose, wait a bit longer before exposing the aggregate.
 Once the concrete is ready, remove the surface paste with a garden hose, a stiff broom, or a pressure washer.

 Tip: Before applying a surface retarder, be sure you will be able to remove it within 24 hours.
 If you allow the surface to harden longer, aggregate exposure will become difficult and may require sandblasting.

 What influences the depth of exposure?

 The depth of exposure will primarily depend on the surface porosity of the concrete when the retarder is applied, with deeper exposures produced on more open or porous concrete.
-The depth can also be affected by the length of time the retarder remains on the surface, concrete finishing methods, and the amount of water pressure and scrubbing action used during removal.
+The depth can also be affected by how long the retarder is left on the surface, concrete finishing methods, and water pressure and scrubbing action used during removal.